keentooyyy/SaveNLoadModern/README.md

 - `requests` - HTTP client for API communication
 - `python-dotenv` - Environment variable management
 - `pyinstaller` - Executable builder
+- `rich` - Rich text and beautiful formatting for terminal output

 ### Step 2: Configure Rclone

+> **IMPORTANT: Rclone MUST be configured BEFORE building the executable!** The rclone configuration (`rclone.conf`) is bundled into the executable during the build process.
+If you build without configuring rclone first, the executable will not have FTP access configured and will need to be rebuilt.

 Before building, ensure rclone is properly configured: